jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     IndexError: list index out of range

-  I cannot use a number that is bigger than the index of the last item in a :ref:`list<lists>` or that is greater than or equal to the length of the list
+  I cannot use a number that is bigger than the index of the last item in a :ref:`list<what is a list?>` or that is greater than or equal to the length of the list

 * I add :ref:`IndexError<test_index_error>` to the list of :ref:`Exceptions<errors>` seen